703-631-0013

 1.5 hours

-Students explore what life may have been like for Eastern Woodland Indians and the relationship they would have had with the land that is now Fairfax County at the time of European colonization.
-Students rotate among five stations to learn about the uses of fire, the uses of native plants and animals, food ways, personal decoration and skill-based games.
-Activities include a trail hike in search of native plants and animals, corn grinding, and a corn dart game.
+Students explore what life may have been like for Eastern Woodland Indians and the relationship they had with the land that is now Fairfax County.
+Students rotate among three stations to learn about Native American culture, skills and jobs practiced in this area, and the use and stewardship of natural resources.
+Activities include listening to a story from Native American lore around the campfire, corn grinding, a corn dart game, and a trail hike in search of native plants and animals.
 Naturalists talk about the material evidence these peoples and those who came before them left behind.

 1.5 hours